Half-Shot/bark-spec/PROPOSAL.md

  - A bridge to services such as Twitter,Facebook,G+ etc.
   - Quite likely will be part of another project going on concurrently with my own, so I'll leave this discussion until     after the GSoC period.
  - Calling users directly through the client.
+ - Threading support in Matrix has been a long awaited feature, and obviously would be a great addition to the client's replying system.
+However the task would require developments to be made inside Synapse and out of scope for this project.

 ## Why me?